Cornell-RelaxML/qtip/README.md

 QTIP uses incoherence processing to make LLM weight matrices approximately i.i.d Gaussian, and then uses trellis coded quantization (TCQ) to quantize these weights with near-optimal distortion.
 QTIP solves naive TCQ's inherent slowness by introducing a series of novel compute-based codes for use with the "bitshift trellis."
 For more details, please see the [paper](https://arxiv.org/abs/2406.11235).

-## 👉 QTIP will appear at NeurIPS 2024 as a Spotlight!

 ## How to use this codebase